 An LED is a diode (a component that attempts to let current flow only one way through it) that emits light when voltage is applied to it.
 On a circuit diagram, it looks like a Diode with two arrows (to indicate emitting photons) pointing away from it:

 Because it is a diode, it only works when a voltage is applied one way.
-For this reason, LEDs usually have one lead longer (the Cathode) than the other (the Anode), to indicate which leg should be hooked to the positive (
+For this reason, LEDs usually have one lead longer (the Cathode) than the other (the Anode).
+The cathode (longer leg) indicates that it should be hooked to the positive (

 +) side of a circuit.

-The above shows a number of different LEDs, starting from the left, Red, Green, Yellow, Blue, RGB, Infrared, Bar LED (actually 10 independent LEDs in a single package) and a Seven Segment display with decimal point.
+The above shows, starting from the left, Red, Green, Yellow, Blue, RGB, Infrared, Bar LED (actually 10 independent LEDs in a single package) and a Seven Segment display with decimal point.